 Allows you to select a parameter value from a list of possible values.
 All options for a radio button are displayed on the mask dialog.

 Allows you to slide to values within a range defined by minimum and maximum values.
-You can also type a number or a variable name as value for the slider.
+You can type a number or a variable name as value for the slider.

 Allows you to dial to values within a range defined by minimum and maximum values.
-You can also type a number or a variable name as value for the dial.
+You can type a number or a variable name as value for the dial.

 Allows you to spin through values within a range defined by minimum and maximum values.
 You can specify a step size for the values.

 Enables you to specify a data type for a mask parameter.
 You can associate the Min, Max, and Edit parameters with a data type parameter.
 For more details, see DataTypeStr Parameter.

 Specifies a minimum value for the DataTypeStr parameter.

 Specifies a maximum value for the DataTypeStr parameter.

 Allows you to selectively promote block parameters from underlying blocks to the mask.
 Click the Type options field to open the Promoted Parameter Selector dialog box.
 In this dialog box, you can select the block parameters that you want to promote.
 Click OK to close it.

 Allows you to promote all underlying block parameters to the mask.
 When you promote all parameters, the promote operation deletes parameters that have been promoted previously.